dell/csm-docs/content/docs/FAQ/_index.md

 - [Dell Container Storage Module for Resiliency](../resiliency/troubleshooting/)

 ### Can I use the CSM functionality like Prometheus collection or Authorization quotas for my non-Kubernetes storage clients?
-No, all the modules have been designed to work inside Kubernetes with Dell EMC CSI drivers.
+No, all the modules have been designed to work inside Kubernetes with Dell CSI drivers.

 ### Should I install the module in the same namespace as the driver or another?
 It is recommended to install CSM for Observability in a namespace separate from the Dell CSI drivers because it works across multiple drivers.
 All other modules either run as standalone or with the Dell CSI driver as a sidecar.